sjan/Android-Tutorial-MansionOfMadnessDiceRoller-Part1/README.md

 Step 4 Buttons
 =====================

 In this step we map button clicks to logic.
 The Android platform offers a couple ways to do this.
 One way is to specify an attribute from the layout file.
 Another is to programmatically set the ````onClickListener````.
+In our case we use both approaches.
+I generally find that specifying the callback in the layout to be more convenient approach.
+However in out case we have buttons in each row.
+Since each dice row las slightly different logic, I programmatically set the listener.

 Add Button
 -------------